brendoncarroll/go-p2p/README.md

 # P2P
 A Library for writing Peer-to-Peer applications.

-It seems most peer-to-peer libraries go to great lengths to provide a reliable stream abstraction over as many different transports as possible.
+Many peer-to-peer libraries go to great lengths to provide a reliable stream abstraction over as many different transports as possible.
-This makes them unsuitable for building protocols over lossy mediums (UDP, IP, ethernet).
+That makes them unsuitable for modeling protocols over lossy mediums (UDP, IP, ethernet).

-It is also the wrong abstraction for the job.
-Almost no protocols are actually stream based.
-Reliable streams are just used to create reliable request-response abstractions in most cases.
-Many protocols are built on reliable request-response abstractions.
-It is a valuable primitive to have.

-This library takes a message based approach instead of a stream based approach.
+This library takes a message oriented approach instead of a stream oriented approach.
-Messages can either be unreliable, or reliable and (therefore) require a response.
-These two kinds of communication are represented by the `Tell` and `Ask` methods respectively.

-## Design
+Unreliable, fire-and-forget communication is provided using `Tell` and `Receive` methods.
+Reliable request-response communication is provided using `Ask` and `ServeAsk` methods.

 The core abstraction is the `Swarm`.
 Which represents a group of nodes which can send messages to one another.

 ```